 Concerned authorities have not proactively identified the reasons for the significant gap between foreign investment commitments and realisations.
 To create a favourable investment climate and improve ease of doing business, the legal and regulatory regime must be flexible and accommodating for investors.
-Following represents the primary impediments to foreign investment in Nepal's legal and regulatory framework, production) export-oriented industries.
-It also restricts investment in cottage and small industries, as well as travel agencies and guides involved in tourism, including homestays.
+Following represents the primary impediments to foreign investment in Nepal's legal and regulatory framework, industries, as well as travel agencies and guides involved in tourism, including homestays.
 It is time to revisit the negative list under the law and open up sectors with high potential for foreign investment to promote and increase foreign investment in Nepal.